matthew-brett/curious-git/_sources/curious_git.rst.txt

 is "untracked".
 The staging area does contain an entry for ``clever_analysis.py`` and ``fancy_figure.png``, so these files are tracked.
-Git has checked the hashes for these files, and they are different from the hashes in the staging area, so git knows these files have changed, compared the versions listed in the staging area.
+Git has checked the hashes for these files, and they are different from the hashes in the staging area, so git knows these files have changed, compared to the versions listed in the staging area.

 Before we add our changes, we confirm that they are as we expect with: